17th Maine Infantry Regiment: The morning

+The afternoon

 At 1:00 p.m., a fierce, heavy bombardment broke out without any warning all along the Rebels' line.
 Lee had massed 138 guns (Note: Estimates of the guns deployed vary.
 Coddington wrote "over 150"; Eicher, McPherson, and McPherson put it at 159; Trudeau says 164; Symonds cites "more than 160"; Clark writes "about 170"; Pfanz estimates "170 (we cannot know the exact number)"; and finally, de Trobriand in his memoirs says, "put in line in front of the Seminary Heights from a hundred and thirty to a hundred and forty pieces."
 All agree that approximately 80 guns available in the Army of Northern Virginia were not used during the bombardment.) in front of Seminary Ridge and hoped a powerful and well-concentrated barrage would destroying the AoP's artillery batteries and demoralize its infantry.
 But a combination of inept artillery leadership and defective equipment doomed the barrage from the beginning.
 Longstreet's corps artillery chief, Col. Alexander, had tactical command of the field while his boss, Brig.
 Gen. Pendleton, played little role other than to obstruct the effective placement of artillery from the other two corps.
 Despite Alexander's efforts, then, there was insufficient concentration of Confederate fire on the objective.

 The July 3 bombardment was likely the largest of the war, (Note: Per Craig Symonds: "It may well have been the loudest man-made sound on the North American continent until the detonation of the first atomic bomb at Alamogordo, New Mexico.) with hundreds of cannons from both sides firing along the lines for one to two hours, (Note: Coddington indicates the bombardment stopped at 3 p.m., Hess writes that the bombardment was essentially over by 2 p.m.
 Wert states that accounts from participants of the bombardment duration vary from 45 minutes to two hours or more, but the "most reliable" are one hour, because the Confederates did not have sufficient ammunition to fire longer than that.
 Sears states the bombardment ended at 2:30 p.m.) starting in the south at the Peach Orchard and running roughly parallel to the Emmitsburg Road.
 Confederate Brig.
 Gen. Evander M. Law wrote, "The cannonade in the center ... presented one of the most magnificent battle-scenes witnessed during the war.
 Looking up the valley towards Gettysburg, the hills on either side were capped with crowns of flame and smoke, as 300 guns, about equally divided between the two ridges, vomited their iron hail upon each other."